marshallpt/notepad-plus-plus_mips/README.md

   <img src="assets/comparison.png" alt="Comparison Image"/>
 </p>

-The only two differences I could find:
+The differences I'm currently aware of:

 1. Labels are not _italicized_ in N++.
 This is because I couldn't figure out how to do it [with UDL](https://ivan-radic.github.io/udl-documentation/), and